mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 ### Motorized Operation Test

-The final prototype was tested using a motor attached to the input shaft.
-The motor drove the gear train continuously, and the output dial turned at the reduced output speed.
+The second prototype iteration used the same gear dimensions as the first version, but the input shaft was driven by a motor.
+The output side included a turning dial so the reduced output speed could be observed clearly.

-This test showed that the prototype was able to demonstrate the gear reduction more realistically than the hand-cranked version.
-The motorized input made the relationship between input speed and output speed easier to observe.
+This test showed that the gear train did not only work as a manual demonstration.
+It also moved continuously under powered input, which made the relationship between input speed and output speed easier to observe.

 ### Lubrication Check